 4. Plug your child's iOS device in to your computer.
 On Windows computers only: Please select a device on the left panel, and then select "Back up"

 5. Set backup options.
 On Mac iMazing Mini, choose how often you'd like iMazing to take a new backup of your child's iOS device via WiFi (we recommend daily, at a time when your child is home and on the same WiFi network as your computer).
-Windows iMazing does not currently have the scheduler option, but this feature is expected Spring of 2018.
-Note: Automatic scheduled backups are currently only available for Mac computer users. iMazing is releasing the automatic backup feature for Windows users Spring 2018.
+Windows iMazing does not currently have the scheduler option, but this feature is expected to be available soon.
+Note: Automatic scheduled backups are currently only available for Mac computer users. iMazing is releasing the automatic backup feature for Windows users soon.

 6. NO ENCRYPTION.
 Please DO NOT enable encryption (Bark can't monitor your child's iOS device if the backup is encrypted)